 System notifications are generated when a failure of some sort is detected by Anodot.
-They typically indicate that the relevant stream (or agent pipeline) is currently in an error state and is not collecting data correctly.
+They typically indicate failures in various entities - the relevant stream, agent pipeline, alert or composite metric - which are currently in an error state and not functioning correctly.

 Types of notifications

 There are a number of notification types, depending on the entity:

 - Composite alert error codes

 The following table lists the current error types:

 |Connection authentication failure||Anodot could not connect to the provider so try to find out why (for example, network problems or the provider site is down).|